NVIDIA/nccl-tests/README.md

   * `-o,--op <sum/prod/min/max/all>` Specify which reduction operation to perform.
 Only relevant for reduction operations like Allreduce, Reduce or ReduceScatter.
 Default : Sum.
   * `-d,--datatype <nccltype/all>` Specify which datatype to use.
 Default : Float.
   * `-r,--root <root/all>` Specify which root to use.
 Only for operations with a root like broadcast or reduce.
 Default : 0.
 * Performance
   * `-n,--iters <iteration count>` number of iterations.
 Default : 20.
   * `-w,--warmup_iters <warmup iteration count>` number of warmup iterations (not timed).
 Default : 5.
+  * `-m,--agg_iters <aggregation count>` number of operations to aggregate together in each iteration.
+Default : 1.
 * Test operation
-  * `-s,--swap_args <0/1>` when used with multiple threads, have threads manage different GPUs for each iteration.
-Default : 0.
   * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
 Default : 0.
   * `-c,--check <0/1>` check correctness of results.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
   * `-z,--blocking <0/1>` Make NCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.

 ## Copyright

-NCCL tests are provided under the BSD licence.
-All source code and accompanying documentation is copyright (c) 2016-2017, NVIDIA CORPORATION.
+NCCL tests are provided under the BSD license.
+All source code and accompanying documentation is copyright (c) 2016-2019, NVIDIA CORPORATION.
 All rights reserved.